top of page

 My name is Bernardo Cruz

-After graduating from law school, I passed the Washington State Bar and worked at a non-profit law firm in Yakima, Washington representing farm workers in complex trial and appellate litigation, class actions, and legislative advocacy focused on civil rights and employment law.
+After graduating from law school, I passed the Washington State Bar and worked at a non-profit plaintiff law firm in Yakima, Washington representing farm workers in complex trial and appellate litigation, class actions, and legislative advocacy focused on civil rights and employment law.

 Support Our Cause